Bangdong/AssetsCalculation/README.md

 # AssetsCalculation
-This repository contains functions which mainly be used to do basic calculation for assets.
+This repository contains functions which can be used to do basic calculationS for assets.